 - Be financially supported by you without state support or claiming public funds

-If you cannot meet these requirements, you may still be able to apply if there are very serious reasons requiring the child to gain entry to the UK and there are plans and resources for the child’s care.
+If you cannot meet these requirements, you may still be able to apply if there are very serious reasons requiring the child to gain entry or indefinite leave to remain in the UK and there are plans and resources for the child’s care.

 If your child is over 18

 The parent applicant can still include the child on the application if they are over 18, or they can apply separately.
-To be added to a Spouse visa application as a dependent, they must fulfill the following criteria:
+To be added to sponsoring parent on a Spouse visa application as a dependent, they must fulfil the following criteria: